peterzan/ILETP/README.md

 The included proof-of-concept or "preview" application was built entirely through AI-directed development, a collaborative process between a human product manager with no professional coding experience (me) and Claude (Anthropic), embedded in Apple Xcode 26.0.1.
 Without Swift coding expertise, I provided requirements and design decisions while Claude proposed implementation strategies, refined the architecture, and wrote code, while we both debugged issues.
 This resulted in a functional inter-LLM chat application in approximately 24 hours of active development time.

-The broader ILETP platform specifications and protocols (detailed in (https://github.com/peterzan/ILETP/ILETP_Specifications) were developed through collaborative discussions between myself and multiple AI models including Claude, ChatGPT (OpenAI), Gemini (Google), and Copilot (Microsoft).
+The broader ILETP platform specifications and protocols (detailed in (detailed in **/ILETP Specifications**) were developed through collaborative discussions between myself and multiple AI models including Claude, ChatGPT (OpenAI), Gemini (Google), and Copilot (Microsoft).

 ---